ETOgaosion/MIT-Distributed-Lab-2024/README.md

         - It cost me a lot of time to debug and understand the algorithm, corner cases
     - [x] Lab3C: persistence(<ins>SS</ins>)
         - `TestFigure83C`/`TestFigure8Unreliable3C` cannot pass within 30s timeout
+        - Reliable Bug (Found in Lab4), Raft servers communication can have fault and retransmission, we must recognize those retransmission heartbeat, do not modify logs, just return success
     - [x] Lab3D: log compaction(<ins>H</ins>)
         - Don't be confused by conceptions, **Snapshot is just Log Compaction not persistence, we cannot recover states from Snapshots**
         - But debug is hard, you'd better not modify other files' implementation like `config.go`, here is some hints: